Israel’s military warns people to evacuate the area around Iran’s Arak heavy water reactor

 DUBAI, United Arab Emirates (AP) — Israel’s military warned people Thursday to evacuate the area around Iran’s Arak heavy water reactor.

-The warning came in a social media post on X. It included a satellite image of the plant in a red circle like other warnings that proceeded strikes.
+The warning came in a social media post on X. It included a satellite image of the plant in a red circle like other warnings that preceded strikes.

+Israel’s seventh day of airstrikes on Iran came a day after Iran’s supreme leader rejected U.S. calls for surrender and warned that any military involvement by the Americans would cause “irreparable damage to them.”
+Israel also lifted some restrictions on daily life, suggesting the missile threat from Iran on its territory was easing.

+The Israeli military said Thursday’s round of airstrikes targeted Tehran and other areas of Iran, without elaborating.

 The Arak heavy water reactor is 250 kilometers (155 miles) southwest of Tehran.